DYBL777/DYBL---Decentralised-Yield-Bearing-Legacy/README.md

 ## Support the Inventor
 I'm building DYBL full-time while caring for family — no team, no funding.
-If the vision resonates and you'd like to help it grow (audits, scaling, or just keeping the lights on), donations are deeply appreciated:
+If the vision resonates and you'd like to help it grow (audits, scaling, or just wanting to support), donations are deeply appreciated:

 ETH / STABLES / LINK → `dybl777 (0xC5A644265cAf08A15F5dabe1Aabe0566dAD1649C)`